Great dorm/apartment design IS possible, even without paint, nails, and extra money! Here are some quick tips to get you started:

 Whatever size living space you're sharing, draw up some room plans before starting on any space makeovers.
 Sketch it out on a scrap piece of paper, talk over what colors you want to use, where you want furniture placed--everything and anything.
 Respect your roomie(s)' need for adequate space and all will be well!

 Many of my friends adjusted their beds to the highest setting for another reason--underbed storage.
-I knew one girl who actually managed to fit two small plastic storage cabinets and her mini-fridge under her bed!
-And even if you can't adjust your bed, bed risers are a great alternative.
+I knew one girl who actually managed to fit two small plastic storage cabinets AND her mini-fridge under her bed!
+And if you can't adjust your bed, bed risers are a great alternative.

-This is "vertical space" taken to the extreme, but it's doable--and sometimes necessary, if your dorm is tiny tiny tiny!
+This example is "vertical space" taken to the extreme, but it's doable--and sometimes necessary, if your dorm is very tiny!